These Foods Can Weaken Your Immune System, Say Experts

 While focusing on a healthy and balanced diet is one piece of the puzzle when it comes to supporting a strong and healthy immune system, Bannan also notes that "getting adequate sleep, reducing stress, and regular exercise are also key components."

 Now, here is a list of the worst foods to eat for your immune system, along with suggestions on what you should eat instead.
+And while you're making healthier changes, try out any of the 21 Best Healthy Cooking Hacks of All Time.

 Sorry to break this one to you.
 But when you're trying to boost your immune system, staying away from sugar-filled candy such as chocolate, sours, and gummies is a good way to avoid inflammation.